kali204/Project1/README.md

 # Project1
-Making a project on price detection by image
+Making a project of voice Ai